niplav/site/text_reviews.md

 intelligence.
 Too conservative, which might've been warranted before GPT-3, but mid-2022?
 Bad timing to be all "could be soon or bad, or both, or not, idk".
-(Although apparently other reviewers have the opposite issue, so perhaps a good compromise was struck).
+(Although apparently other reviewers have the opposite issue, so perhaps a good compromise was struck in the realm of public communication).

 I am unsure about the value lock-in frame.
-On the one hand, it's a very rough description of some of the danger with AI x-risk, but not all danger fits in that format: What if AI systems don't lock in any specific value, but kill off humanity and then go on to explore the space of all possible value?
+On the one hand, it's a very rough description of some of the danger with AI x-risk, but not all danger fits in that format: What if AI systems don't lock in any specific value, but kill off humanity and then go on to explore the space of all possible values?
+Not lockin, but it surely doesn't look "good" to me.

 This framing also invites endless bickering about "who gets to control the AIs values" and "democracy" and "social solutions", and the *completely separate* issue of stable totalitarianism.

 Finally: Who *the hell* decided this was a good way to do endnotes?
 In general the best policy is to [under no circumstances use endnotes, ever,